Top 10 Unique Omaha Attractions

 STEAK, STEAK, and more STEAK.

-Eat an Omaha steak.
 In 1898, J.J.
 Simon and his son left the Republic of Latvia and took refuge in Omaha, Nebraska.
-Founded in 1917 as a single butcher shop, which used to be called Table Supply Meat Co. became known as Omaha Steaks when J.J.’s grandson Lester started serving their steaks on transcontinental trains.
+Founded in 1917 as a single butcher shop, which used to be called Table Supply Meat Co., became known as Omaha Steaks when J.J.’s grandson Lester started serving their steaks on transcontinental trains.
 Lester Simon then saw the opportunity for turning the butchery into the marketing of great steak.
 When visiting Omaha and looking for an amazing steak, go to Mahogany Prime Steakhouse and order the filet.
 Mahogany Prime allows you to customize your dish and even the color of your napkin.